-Using the ripped piece of decking mentioned above, straddle the saw join with the cedar strip so that it is centred above the join.
+Using the ripped piece of decking mentioned above, straddle the saw join with the cedar strip so that it is centered above the join.
 Draw a line along the right edge of the strip.
-See red dotted line in the diagram.
+See the red dotted line in the diagram.

 Measure your power saw edge guide.
-What is the measurement to the saw tooth closest to the edge guide?
+What is the measurement to the sawtooth closest to the edge guide?
 It should typically be about 1-1/4 inch.
-See yellow rectangle in the diagram.
+See the yellow rectangle in the diagram.

-Make a cut from the vertice of the join to the centre of the deck.
+Cut the vertice of the join to the center of the deck.
 That’s 1/8″. put the cedar strip between the scrap wood guide and the saw.
 Make another cut.
 That’s a total of 1/2″ channel.
 You got it! proceed until you get close to the line on the left of the saw join.
 Insert the strip, or make another cut.
-BE CAREFULL.
+BE CAREFUL.
 MEASURE TWICE, CUT ONCE.
 PLEASE TRY ON A SCRAP OF WOOD BEFORE DOING THIS!
 When finished, clean out the uncut pieces with a wood chisel.

 This shows four inlays in place.

 It doesn’t require a genius to see the improvement of the design with the inlays.
 The lines at the main joists are dead straight, the triangular features of the octagon pop right out.